Mounting

 - Layer Height: 0.2mm or finer for smoother surfaces

-- Supports: Required for overhangs
+- Supports: Required for overhangs (on build plate only)

 Mounting Position